Out-of-Core Geometry in the Current Architecture

 The public entry point for streamed geometry is:

-Inside that pipeline, large tiles may be classified as OOC during setEntityMeshAsync(streamingPolicy: .auto).
+Inside that pipeline, large tiles may be classified as OCC/OOC during the internal setEntityMeshAsync(streamingPolicy: .auto) tile parse.

 The Three Runtime Roles